How to Attract Customers in the Crisis of Attention

 Okay, now that you are armed with 8 actionable steps and a real-life example on how to use influencers to drive more sales for you, let’s switch to brand advocates.
 How can you work with them when you want to acquire new customers?

 I love DIY.
-As Easter was coming, I decided to craft a door decoration of my own, so I visited my favorite DIY store to get all the necessary ingredients.
-Why is it my favorite?
-Thanks to the high quality products, and the professional advice, the result of my efforts is always perfect.
-If someone asks me about where to shop for DIY products, I would be more than happy to recommend this store as a true advocate.
+When Easter was coming, I decided to craft a door decoration of my own, so I visited my favorite craft store to get all the necessary supplies.
+I started thinking about why that particular store was favorite.
+Thanks to the high quality products, and professional advice, the result of my efforts is always perfect.
+And whenever someone asks me where to shop for DIY products, I actually get excited about recommending this store—I’m a true advocate.

 People love sharing positive experiences.
 Let it be a holiday memory, an exciting adventure, or a product they fell in love with.
-Every single share, comment and product review contributes to your word of mouth – a factor that 74% of consumers identify as a key influencer in their purchasing decision.
+Every single share, comment and product review contributes to word of mouth—a factor that 74% of consumers identify as a key influence in their purchasing decision.
 (Source: Ambassador).

-The suggestion of a kind friend isn’t just faceless noise, and still holds a great customer-pulling power that ads just don’t have anymore.
+The suggestion of a friend isn’t just noise—it still holds a great customer-pulling power that ads just don’t have anymore.
 A recommendation from a trusted friend conveying a relevant message is up to 50 times more likely to trigger a purchase than is a low-impact recommendation (Source: Branderati).